-1. In the Select a Bluetooth Business Card dialog box that appears when "Always send the same business card" is selected, highlight the card.
+1. In the Select a Bluetooth Business Card dialog box that is displayed when "Always send the same business card" is selected, select the card.

-Once a card is highlighted, if you "hover" the mouse pointer over that selection, a balloon appears with additional information about that contact.
-1. Click OK to choose a highlighted business card and return to the PIM Item Transfer Properties page.
-The chosen contact now appears in, and is selected in, the "Business card requests" shortcut menu.
+NOTE: If you mouse over a card that has been selected, a message is displayed with additional information about that contact.

+2. Click OK to choose a selected business card and return to the PIM Item Transfer Properties page.
+The chosen contact is now displayed and selected in the "Business card requests" shortcut menu.

-If the "Always send the same business card" option is selected again, and a different contact chosen, the properties page will display both contacts in the shortcut menu.
+If the "Always send the same business card" option is selected again, and a different contact is chosen, the properties page will display both contacts in the shortcut menu.

-In addition to the default menu options, the shortcut menu can hold up to ten contact names.
+NOTE: In addition to the default menu options, the shortcut menu can hold up to ten contact names.

-5.6.10 PIM Synchronization
+6.6.11 PIM Synchronization

 The PIM Synchronization service can be used by a remote device to synchronize its Personal Information Manager (PIM) database with the PIM database of this computer.
 Four data types are supported:

-- I Business cards
+- · Business cards

-- Calendar items
+- · Calendar items

 - Email messages

-- I Notes.
+- · Notes.